Skyquake Explained

 Their sound has been described as being like distant but inordinately loud thunder while no clouds are in the sky large enough to generate lightning.
 Those familiar with the sound of cannon fire say the sound is nearly identical.
 The booms occasionally cause shock waves that rattle plates.
 Early white settlers in North America were told by the native Haudenosaunee Iroquois that the booms were the sound of the Great Spirit continuing his work of shaping the earth.

-The terms "mistpouffers" and "Seneca guns" both originate in Seneca Lake, NY, and refer to the rumble of artillery fire.
+The terms "mistpouffers" and "Seneca guns" both originate in Seneca Lake, New York, and refer to the rumble of artillery fire.
 James Fenimore Cooper, author of The Last of the Mohicans, wrote "The Lake Gun" in 1850, a short story describing the phenomenon heard at Seneca Lake, which seems to have popularized the terms.